 It is amazing how far technology has come in today’s society.
 Now, teachers can differentiate using technology.
 Differentiation is key to ensuring our students are successful.
-With all of the technology many of our students have access to, it’s important that we utilize these tools to our benefit.
+With all of the technology, many of our students have access to, it’s important that we utilize these tools to our benefit.
 Check out this great guest blog post from guest blogger Lyndsey from Lit with Lyns.
 Lyndsey has been teaching for 14 years and also shares her teaching ideas in her TPT Store.

 When I first started teaching, I thought that differentiating (meeting students where they are) was going to be near impossible to do.
-With the wide variety of learning levels that teachers often have in their classroom, it’s easy to become overwhelmed with trying to meet ALL of their needs.
+With the wide variety of learning levels that teachers often have in their classrooms, it’s easy to become overwhelmed with trying to meet ALL of their needs.
 With the implementation of technology, differentiation becomes manageable.

 Here are 5 ways to digitally differentiate digitally in your classroom: